Table of Contents

 For western access, head east on hwy 99 from Pemberton, BC after stopping for coffee at the Mt.
 Currie Coffee Co. or the Blackbird Bakery.
 After 8km, turn right to stay on the 99 (well signed) in the town of Mt.
 Currie and then 17km after leaving Pemberton you’ll be driving past Lillooet Lake.
 Here, take the In-SHUCK-ch forest service road turnoff, which heads south down the lakes’ eastern shore.
 Drive this for 15km to the Lizzie Creek FSR.

 The washout occurred at a spot where Lizzie Creek meanders against a 30 meter high cliff on the north side.
-When the logging road was built it was routed entirely on the north side of the creek except for this spot, where the road briefly crossed over and back rather than climbing over the cliff.
+When the logging road was built it was routed entirely on the north side except for this spot, where the road briefly crossed over and back rather than climbing over the cliff.
 So the road used to have two bridges about 200m apart but now both are gone – washed out in 2003.
 Now you have a choice between 3 options: two detours on the north side of the creek above the cliff, or crossing the creek twice to go around the south side.

 In low water, you can ford the creek or cross the indicated logs to go around.
 The logs work pretty much anytime of year but at high flows a slip off into the raging creek could be fatal.
 If you are athletic and aren’t parked at the entrance to the 2016 trail, then crossing on the logs can be faster and more of an adventure.
 I do this in late summer to save a little time.
 There are some nice old growth trees (some of the last in the Lizzie valley) and calypso orchids on the south side.
 If you do choose to cross the creek, there’s a nice large log with flagging on it at the upstream crossing that most people will feel comfortable on, although it is a bit high off the water (8′?) so a fall could break a leg.
 From here you can walk downstream until you see the logging road on the opposite bank and then ford the creek (knee deep) to reach it or cross on a smaller log a bit further yet that can be wet and slippery as it’s only 2′ off the creek.